Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Data-driven monitoring with ID-DEIM

-We compute the $\Fone$ and $\Ftwo$ scores for four different detection mechanisms: \eqref{eq:boundViolated} using the DEIM-based pilots with $\theta = 1$ and $\theta = 10^{-2}$, and~\eqref{eq:boundViolated} using the MILP-based pilots with the same two values of $\theta$.
-These scores, along with the associated $\Prec$ and $\Rec$, are recorded in Table~\ref{tab:scores}.
-We observe a substantial improvement across all metrics when $\theta$ is decreased from $1$ to $10^{-2}$.
-For the MILP-based pilot configuration, this improvement is extremely significant.
-For both values of $\theta$, the DEIM-based pilots outperform the MILP-based pilots drastically in almost all metrics, due to the comparatively lower magnitude error bound induced by DEIM.\ \
+For the voltage magnitude and phasor angle data, we compute the $\Fone$ and $\Ftwo$ scores for four different detection mechanisms: \eqref{eq:boundViolated} using the DEIM-based pilots with $\theta = 1$ and $\theta = 10^{-2}$, and~\eqref{eq:boundViolated} using the MILP-based pilots with the same two values of $\theta$.
+We compute these scores separately for the three types of event simulations contained in the dataset: three-phase line faults, line-to-ground faults, and line tripping without a fault.
+These scores, along with the associated $\Prec$ and $\Rec$, are recorded in Tables~\ref{tab:scores_tp},~\ref{tab:scores_tlg}, and~\ref{tab:scores_lineloss}.
+These experiments investigate the fidelity of the detection mechanism~\eqref{eq:boundViolated} as it applies to different types of disturbances.

+We generally observe a substantial improvement in detection when $\theta$ is decreased from $1$ to $10^{-2}$.
+For the MILP-based pilot configuration, this improvement is extremely significant across the board, but most noticeably for the loss-of-line events.
+We attribute this behavior to the fact that the data deviate less dramatically from nominal operating conditions in response to such an event, and hence the unscaled estimator corresponding to $\theta = 1$ is less effective at capturing these small-scale deviations.
+For the voltage magnitude data, the DEIM-based pilots significantly outperform the MILP-based pilots for $\theta = 1$, and are on par with the MILP-based pilots for $\theta = 10^{-2}$.
+For the phasor angle data, the DEIM-based pilots perform better for $\theta = 1$, whereas the MILP-based pilots perform better for $\theta = 10^{-2}$.

-\subsection{Event localization using DEIM}
+\subsection{Event Localization Using DEIM}

 After a disturbance occurs, it is imperative to find its source, e.g., the buses adjacent to a faulted line, quickly, so system operators can take corrective action to prevent cascading failures.
 Numerous works have explored the event location problem; see, e.g.~\cite{LiWC18,WanZZ11,Liuetal15}.
 As an alternative to these approaches, we propose using the DEIM algorithm to localize the source of disturbances.
-Specifically, once a disturbance has been detected using~\eqref{eq:boundViolated} (or any other detection mechanism), DEIM can be applied to a batch of data containing the transient system response following the disturbance.
-In our tests, as little as $1$\,s of data is needed to localize the event.
+Once a disturbance has been detected using~\eqref{eq:boundViolated} (or any other detection mechanism), DEIM can be applied to a batch of data from \emph{all} datastreams containing the transient system response following the disturbance.
+In our tests, as little as $1$\,s of data following the disturbance is needed to localize the event.